Non-enveloped, spherical virion about 25-30 nm in diameter with T=3 icosahedral symmetry composed of 180 CP proteins.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
 The only proteins translated directly from genomic RNA are the polymerase (ORF2), which is expressed as a fusion protein by a -1 ribosomal frameshifting at the end of ORF1, and ORF1 protein.
 All other ORFs are translated from subgenomic RNAs (sgRNAs).

-The movement protein is expressed by leaky scanning of the subgenomic mRNA.
+The movement protein and P3a are expressed by leaky scanning of the subgenomic mRNA.
 Suppression of termination of the CP stop codon produces CP-RTD (CP extended), the capsid subunit essential for aphid transmission.

 - Virus penetrates into the host cell.